hashgraph/hedera-mirror-node/docs/design/block-streams.md

 ## REST API

--Deprecate the REST API's State Proof Alpha.
+- Deprecate the REST API's State Proof Alpha.
 The record files and signature files will no longer be provided in the cloud buckets.